This post is the result of an arms length collaboration between Thanksgiving Ranch and Toque & Canoe.

 2. Home on the range

 To stay at the lodge is to be a guest in the house that Christi once lived in.
 She was born to German immigrants who came to Canada when she was nine.
 Her parents bought the land in 1979 and “built everything from scratch,” including a luxurious log home.
-Christi and Brad would move together to the ranch in 1998 (after they married) and build their own house on a different section of land.
+After they married, Christi and Brad would move together to the ranch in 1998 and build their own house on a different section of land.

 The lodge now serves as guest accommodations (with capacity for up to 14 people), featuring several comfortable bedroom suites (ideal for solo travellers, couples or families), plus a kitchen, dining room, bar and two sitting areas.
-On my two visits during the Covid-19 pandemic, I appreciate the privacy and safety we’re given as the lodge’s sole guests.
+On my two visits to the ranch during the Covid-19 pandemic, I appreciate the privacy and safety we’re given as the lodge’s sole guests.

 3. Location, location, location